elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Removed "Smart Debt Management" badge from hero section with pulsing red indicator (July 28, 2025) ✓ Thoroughly searched and confirmed all "Smart Debt Analytics" badges removed from source code (July 28, 2025)

-✓ COMPLETED collaboration page title and content update in Albanian (July 28, 2025) ✓ Updated main hero title to "Elona thot, Dua të kem femijë me daten 28 Korrik" with animated gradient on "Korrik" ✓ Changed content description to "Teksti nuk e di si ta gjej personin e duhur! a do me ndihmosh?"
-✓ Maintained all existing yellow background styling and sparkle animations ✓ Preserved professional typography and responsive design across all devices
+✓ COMPLETED collaboration page title and content replacement (July 28, 2025) ✓ Replaced Albanian text with professional collaboration content in hero section ✓ Updated main hero title to "Growing Together Through Collaboration" with animated gradient on "Collaboration" ✓ Changed content description to focus on business partnerships and development collaboration ✓ Maintained all existing yellow background styling and sparkle animations ✓ Preserved professional typography and responsive design across all devices